jacksdogsfamily/investors/README.md

-# just-the-docs-template
+# Investor Relations website

-This is a *bare-minimum* template to create a [Jekyll] site that:
+This is the investor relations website of the Jack's Dogs Family company that:

 - uses the [Just the Docs] theme;
 - can be built and published on [GitHub Pages];